tracy-git123/tracy-git123.github.io/projects/nwtb.md

 ### Route Change Map

-This interactive map shows route changes on bus lines 18, 20 and 24, implemented as part of the New Ways To Bus initiative.
+This interactive map shows route changes on bus lines 18, 20 and 24, implemented as part of the New Ways To Bus initiative in Ottawa.

 <div style="display: flex; gap: 10px;">